"Search Engines don't read images." So what?

 In fact, every image needs an ALT text.
-This is a brief description of the image, that's put in the image tag.
+It′ s a brief description of the image, that′ s put in the image tag.
 ALT text is absolutely required by HTML standards.
-And, if you run your page through w3c validator like you did earlier, you'll see that it just won't let you go without ALT texts.
+And, if you run your page through w3c validator like you did earlier, you′ ll see that it just won′ t let you go without ALT texts.

-On the right, you see the ALT text "The Da Vinci Code" instead of the image showing the book's cover.
+On the right, you see the ALT text "Mens ASICS GEL–Kayano 19 Running Shoe" instead of the image showing the shoe itself.

-As search engines pay attention to ALT texts, they can be used for SEO.
-For instance, quite a lot of businesses get very good traffic due to Image Search.
-And, if there were no ALT texts, image search just wouldn't work.
+As Search Engines pay attention to ALT texts, they can be used for SEO.
+For instance, quite a lot of businesses get very good traffic from Image Search.
+And, if there were no ALT texts, image search just wouldn′ t work.

 So, to get some more traffic, you should use keywords in your ALT texts.

-And, one thing to remember.
+And, one more thing to remember.
 People can also see these texts.
 Some of your visitors may use special browsers for people with visual, hearing, or other impairments.
-Others will view your site without downloading any of the images.
-The ALT text will tell what's on the image, no matter how people view your site.
+Others will view your site without downloading any images.
+The ALT text will tell everyone what′ s on the image, no matter how people view your site.

 DO IT NOW!
 Write good ALT texts for your images.
 Where possible, use your keywords in them.
 Make all changes available online.